Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to create an empty file
+how to add execute permission to the owner of the file